Does the feminisation of HR have a downside?

+The feminisation of HR has been creeping up on us for years.
 I was recently involved in an executive search for an upper level middle management HR position.
 The European VP asked me to try to produce a gender balanced short list.
 Now, this is not what you are thinking!
-What she wanted in this case was to try to balance her team, which is currently composed of 90% women, to include some men.
+What she wanted in this case was to try to balance her team which is currently composed of 90% women, to include some men.
 For many searches I struggle to find women at certain levels and on this one it was men who were in scarce supply.

 In recent studies carried out in the US, HR is personified by a 47 year old white woman!
 In the UK according to research carried out by XpertHR, 75% of the HR function is female.
 This substantiates what we all imagine to be correct, following an even a cursory glance at any company’s organogram or telephone directory.